 Ingredients for a strawberry banana protein smoothie

 - 1 cup of 2% milk.
-If you don’t like cow’s milk feel free to swap with almond milk or oat milk.
+If you don’t like cow’s milk, feel free to swap it with almond or oat milk.

 - 1 cup of strawberries: Frozen works best for this recipe.
 It makes the smoothie Have a great texture.

-- 1/4 cup of Greek yogurt: This isn’t a must-have but it does boost the protein and calcium content of this smoothie.
+- 1/4 cup of Greek yogurt: This isn’t a must-have but boosts the protein and calcium content of this smoothie.

 - 1 medium banana

 - 1 teaspoon of lemon-flavored nautical nature’s omega-3 fish oil: Trust me on this one it will not make a smoothie fishy tasting.

 - 1 scoop of whey protein powder: I use optimum nutrition‘s whey protein.
 Which is about 31 g weight per serving.

 - The ingredient list for this smoothie is pretty simple and in fact, I am always tweaking and adding things or taking ingredients away.

 How to make a strawberry banana protein smoothie

 Step 1: Measure out and prepare all of your ingredients.